Justice League: Tropes M to Z

 - When Wonder Woman needs to switch from civilian clothes to superhero outfit in "To Another Shore," she uses the transformation sequence from the 1970s Lynda Carter TV show.

-- General Eiling's giant mutated form is identical to the Shaggy Man body he transfers his mind into in the comics, although the character, method and storyline are completely different.
+- In "Patriot Act", General Eiling's giant mutated form is identical to the Shaggy Man body he transfers his mind into in the comics, although the character, method and storyline are completely different.
+In fact, how he goes about here is tied to Shazam villain Captain Nazi.
 The group of heroes at the parade in that episode were an amalgamated lineup of the Seven Soldiers of Victory.

 - Tom Turbine in "Legends" explains a vibration-based multiverse theory which is pretty close to how the pre-Crisis DC multiverse worked.